egg2-code-labs/filament-typo3/README.md

 ## TYPO3 Access Tab

-The TYPO3 Access Tab feature consists of 2 parts:
+The TYPO3 Access Tab feature consists of multiple parts:

 1. Migration helpers
 2. Filament component
+3. Query scope

 Make use of the migration helpers to get all the required fields: